taih304/Linux-Shell/README.md

 Consider what you do when you want to ask someone for the time of day.

-One person offer a greeting (the first “Hi” in Figure 1.2) to initiate communication with someone else.
+One person offer a greeting. e.g “Hi”, to initiate communication with someone else.
 The typical response to a “Hi” is a returned “Hi” message.

 Implicitly, one then takes a **cordial** “Hi” response as an indication that one can proceed and ask for the time of day.
 A different response to the initial “Hi” (such as “Don’t bother me!” or “I don’t speak English,” or some unprintable reply) might indicate an unwillingness or inability to communicate.